✓ Updated April 2026

 Horse-drawn Carriage Rides

-A classic Bruges experience, these carriages offer a romantic and leisurely way to see the city's main squares and canals.
-Rides typically depart from the Markt square and follow set routes.
+A classic Bruges experience, these carriages offer a romantic and picturesque way to see the city's historic center.
+They depart from various points around the Markt square.

 Bicycle Rental